gizatechxyz/Giza-Hub/verifiable_support_vector_machine/tutorial/VerifiableSupportVectorMachineTutorial.md

 }
 ```

-Our model will be tested using the `test()` function, which will follow these steps:
+Our model will be tested using the `svm_test()` function, which will follow these steps:

 1. Data Retrieval : The function starts by fetching the feature values X_train and y_train with their labels, both sourced from the generated folder.
 4. SVM Construction : Once we have the data, we proceed to train our Support Vector Machine using the X_train and y_train values, in line with the functions calculated for this purpose.